Efficient Image Upgrade

 Device(config-site-tag)# flex-profile rr-xyz-flex-profile

-You cannot remove the flex profile configuration from a site tag if local site is configured on the site tag.
+• You cannot remove flex profile configurations from a site tag that is configured as a local site.

 Step 4